-Ceramic coating is the latest and best thing in car care, but it causes a lot of confusion.
-In this guide we aim to answer questions and misconceptions about ceramic sealants and nano-coatings.
+Ceramic coating is the latest and best thing, but it can cause confusion.
+In this guide, we answer questions and misconceptions about ceramic sealants.

 A ceramic sealant attempts to take advantage of the hardness and durability of ceramic.
 Ceramic coatings aren't new, and I'm sure many of us have seen old metal bath tubs which have been coated with ceramic which have lasted generations.
 This kind of ceramic is baked on at extremely high temperatures which is something you obviously cannot do to your car.